Twitter Can Store Deleted DMs For Years

 — The Register (@TheRegister) January 16, 2018

-Initially, when a user deletes a direct message from their personal inbox, the message was also removed from the recipients’ inbox but Twitter has since changed that.
+Initially, when a user deletes a direct message from their personal inbox, the message was also removed from the recipients’ inbox, but Twitter has since changed that.

 “Others in the conversation will still be able to see direct messages or conversations that you have deleted,” Twitter states in a help page.